sapiens/SqlFu/README.markdown

 ## User Friendly

  Intuitive usage and automatic multi poco mapping by convention, similar to EF.
 Multi poco mapping automatically works with pagination without any special setup.
-PLease be aware that SqlFu is a data mapper i.e it maps query results to POCOs, it doesn't do mapping like an ORM does (which allows you to build queries using Linq).
+Please be aware that SqlFu is a data mapper i.e it maps query results to POCOs, it doesn't do mapping like an ORM does (which allows you to build queries using Linq).

 ##Usage